FEE FREE Mortgages for Firefighters UK – Mortgage Brokers & Advisors

 We can assess your credit score over time and as it improves we can then consider your mortgage options and see what becomes available.

 How much can I borrow with a Firefighter mortgage?

 As with other mortgages, the general 4.5 times salary will apply to firefighters.
 However, specialist lenders are offering up to 5 times your salary if you were looking to borrow more.
 Based on a single salary of £30,000, this means you could borrow between £135,000 to £150,000.
-Of course we would need to assess and give advice on your full circumstances and then we can inform you whether this differs, we can also, let you know the best mortgage products, whether a fixed rate or another product is most suitable for you and let you know what kind of deposit you would need to save.
+Of course we would need to assess and give advice on your full circumstances.
+Then we can inform you whether this differs, we can also, let you know the right mortgage products.
+Whether it is a fixed rate or another product is most suitable for you and let you know what kind of deposit you would need.

 Are there any other options available?